1937 Madras Presidency Legislative Council election: Resurgence of the Congress

 The Congress campaign was effective and targeted all sections of the population like peasants, workers, weavers and businessmen.
 Against it the Justice party had no definite program or policies.
 It could only harp on the Brahmin domination in Congress.
 Amidst the backdrop of the Great Depression and economic distress their charge was not effective.

 Other parties

-The other parties contesting the election were the Madras Province Muslim League (MPML) headed by Jamal Mohammad, the People's Party of Madras started by Raja of Pithapuram (a breakaway faction from the Justice Party) and the Muslim Progressive Party led by Nawab C. Abdul Hakim and S. M. Pasha.
+The other parties contesting the election were the Muslim League (MPML) headed by Jamal Mohammad, the People's Party of Madras started by Raja of Pithapuram (a breakaway faction from the Justice Party) and the Muslim Progressive Party led by Nawab C. Abdul Hakim and S. M. Pasha.